jonamhsuya/when/README.md

  <img src="https://i.imgur.com/Eys5Tsf.png" alt="Logo" height="250"/>
 </div>
 <br>
 When is a productivity-focused app, streamlining the process of planning your day.

-#### Features coming soon include:
- * Additional repeat frequencies including by the minute, monthly, and yearly
- * A custom calendar in the app to eventually replace the need for iOS's calendar
- * Text-to-speech using Expo Speech to announce your Whens
- * And so much more...
+Often, the use of multiple apps to build a schedule can be tedious—that's why When is integrating alarms, reminders and events all into one app.
+With a simple, modern UI, When makes productivity as easy as the tap of a button.

 ## The App
 #### Currently, When allows you to: